top of page

 CONTROL

 For Westerners, this began in the Bronze Age in the Middle East.
-Cities were built around temples, and inside those temples money, science, religion, medicine, politics, magic, and education all lived under the same roof.
+Cities were built around temples, and inside those temples: money, science, religion, medicine, politics, magic, and education all lived under the same roof.
 Each of these temples had a different deity dedicated to it.
 The politicians realized that if you ruled the temple, you ruled the town.
-And so they spread lies, through song, art and stories to villainize the other deities so that people only trusted one.
+So they spread lies, through song, art, and stories, to villainize the other deities so that people only trusted one.
 One that could rule all of the towns.
-This did not happen over night.
-These were smart people who understood that they could keep all the power if they controlled money, science, religion, magic, medicine, politics, but most importantly, knowledge.

-They knew knowledge was power, so they hoarded it.
-And eventually, the church emerged as the ultimate institution of control.
-Secret societies and family lineages positioning them as priests, kings, and merchants, backed by the church, and the public support it.
-The people started to act out of fear, for if they did not comply they were killed.
-The church, which was once meant to guide one's spirit and energy became a tool to control them.
-The name of “God” was spoken not as a word of love as it once was, but as a word of fear.
-They took what was viewed as the "cosmic birther"/ "divine creator"/ "the source of energy"/ "the collective consciousness of the universe" and weaponized it into an allegoric man that reflected their own greed, dominance, and power.
+The church, which was once meant to guide one's spirit and energy, became a tool to control them.
+The name of "God" was spoken not as a word of love as it once was, but as a word of fear.
+They took what was viewed as the "cosmic birther," the "divine creator," the "source of energy," the "collective consciousness of the universe," and weaponized it into an allegorical man that reflected their own greed, dominance, and power.
 The people were told that to obey these rulers was to obey the heavens, and to disobey was to risk eternal fire.
-The church declared itself the voice of the divine and unseen, and in doing so silenced many other voices, but also other truths.
+The church declared itself the voice of the divine and unseen, and in doing so silenced many other voices, and many other truths.

 CRUSHING FOLK PRACTICES

-As the church continued to rise in power, small folk communities, ones that still lived close to the land were targeted.
+As the church continued to rise in power, small folk communities, ones that still lived close to the land, were targeted.

 Healers, midwives, storytellers, spirit-workers, people who challenged their power were hunted and branded as "witches."
 Villages once built on sharing were forced into obedience or secrecy.
 Knowledge that didn't serve the powerful was burned or locked away.
 Only a select few were even taught to read or write.

-Some families held onto fragments in secret grimoires or shifted back to oral tradition.
+Some families held onto fragments in secret grimoires, or shifted back to oral tradition.
 Others practiced behind the mask of Christianity and even embraced the new identities that the Christians assigned the old gods through demonology.
 But much was whispered in shadows.
 And those who were born with the ability to see re-learned the old ways in secrecy through trial and error.

 EXPANSION AND OPPRESSION

-As kings, priests and merchants grew greedy, they sailed across seas.
-They claimed lands that already had peoples, languages, seers and spirits of their own.
-They called it “discovery,” despite the land never being lost.
-They brought with them weapons, disease, and a hunger for gold, spices and crops that could be sold.
+As kings, priests, and merchants grew greedy, they sailed across seas.
+They claimed lands that already had peoples, languages, seers, and spirits of their own.
+They called it "discovery," despite the land never being lost.
+They brought with them weapons, disease, and a hunger for gold, spices, and crops that could be sold.
 They became a cancer to the earth.
 The peoples of the Americas, the clans of Europe, the nations of Africa, the islands of the Pacific were taken, broken, and remade in the image of this empire that spread across the lands.
 Creating imbalances everywhere.

 THE MONSTER OF CAPITALISM

 We stopped learning the lessons of what it means to respect the hunt and grow our own food and medicine.
-We stopped learning how to build relationships with everything around us, including people who are different form us.
+We stopped learning how to build relationships with everything around us, including people who are different from us.
 To live, most have to sell their labor for scraps, while the owners of factories and corporations hoard riches beyond measure.
 These factories destabilize the climate.
 The hots becoming hotter, the colds becoming colder, the storms growing wilder.
-Still, this monster continues to pit neighbor vs neighbor with misinformation and lies, deeply wounding humanity.
+Still, this monster continues to pit neighbor versus neighbor with misinformation and lies, deeply wounding humanity.

 LIES

 One of the greatest weapons this monster wields is the lie.
 We are told that lies are bad, that truth is the highest virtue, and that honesty is the only path to goodness.
-But this teaching was not meant to protect us, it was meant to protect them.
+But this teaching was not meant to protect us.
+It was meant to protect them.
 If we are afraid to bend or reshape the truth, then our truths become easy to exploit.

 In the beginning, when languages were simple, lying was nearly impossible.
 Words had only one meaning, and what was spoken was what was meant.
 But as cultures mixed through trade, migration, and conquest, language grew more complex.
 Multiple words for the same idea, or multiple meanings hidden in a single phrase, gave us the ability to conceal, twist, or redirect.
-This is adaptation.

 RESISTANCE

-The people who are negatively impacted by these systems and cycles recognize this monster.
+The people who are negatively impacted by these systems recognize this monster.
 So we resist, and have been resisting.
 Enslaved people rebelled and sang songs of freedom.
 Workers built unions.
-Women demand equal rights.
+Women demanded equal rights.
 Queer folk loved openly despite danger.
 Indigenous nations carried their languages and ceremonies through centuries of violence.
-The folk practitioners took the name of "Witch" and "Pagan" (words that were once slurs and used to create fear and villainize us) were reclaimed as our own.
-Those who knew the old ways developed magical practices within western culture that reflected these systems to help new generations develop personal will to reclaim their power.
-As those in power build their concrete empire, within its cracks flowers grow in defiance.
+Folk practitioners took the names "Witch" and "Pagan," words that were once slurs used to create fear and villainize us, and reclaimed them as our own.

 The internet became a blessing.
 The education that those in power tried to suppress and gatekeep behind money was given freely by those willing to teach.
 More and more people see that racism, patriarchy, classism, and all forms of hate are not natural, but inventions.
 They see that God is not a weapon of fear, but a word with many meanings, or none at all, depending on who speaks it.
 They see that the earth is not a resource to be drained, but a living entity in need of care.
-The people are remembering.

 THE THRESHOLD